Faith Taylor - Forensic Science BSc

 There are approximately eight one-hour lectures each week, laboratory classes, project work and problem-solving seminars.

 Assessment is by a combination of written examinations, continuous assessment and other assignments.
-You must pass the Stage 1 examinations in order to go on to Stage 2.
+You must pass the Stage 1 examinations in order to progress to Stage 2.
 Coursework assessments include incident analysis, evidence preservation, presentation skills and expert witness testimony.

 For a student studying full time, each academic year of the programme will comprise 1200 learning hours which include both direct contact hours and private study hours.
 The precise breakdown of hours will be subject dependent and will vary according to modules.
 Please refer to the individual module details under Course Structure.